 The Internet is an essential element in 21st century life for education, business and social interaction.
 The school has a duty to provide students with quality Internet access as part of their learning experience.
 This is a rapidly fast paced part of the curriculum.

 Children at Pirehill First School use the Internet on a regular basis as part of their learning.
 As part of our ICT teaching, we have regular online safety lessons to remind children of the importance of keeping themselves safe online.
 All staff, pupils, 3rd party users must also sign the school’s acceptable use policy before they can use the school network to access the Internet.

-The 'report an issue' button at the top of this and on every page of our website is to be used if you or your child see something online that you/they are not happy about.
+We are accredited with the 360 degree Safe Mark.
+The 'report an issue' button on the Home page of the website is to be used if you or your child see something online that you/they are not happy about.

 On this page you can find more information about how to help your child to stay safe online when using computers and other mobile devices that access the internet at home.
 There is a range of key information and links to sites where you can find out more.

 If you have any questions or concerns about online safety you can speak to Mrs Walmsley or Mrs Buxton who are the school’s ICT and online safety co-ordinators.

 Keep your computer in a shared area.
 If possible, set up your computer in a shared area at home so that you monitor your child’s access to the Internet.